- There are around 37.9 million cars currently licensed in the UK (as of 2018)

-The majority of charging will be done at home, often overnight.
+It’s most beneficial if the majority of charging is done at home, ideally overnight.
 If you have a driveway or garage, the cheapest and most convenient way is to install a dedicated chargepoint.
-The OLEV Electric Vehicle Homecharge Scheme covers up to £500 of installing a home chargepoint.
+The OZEV Electric Vehicle Homecharge Scheme covers up to £500 for installing a home chargepoint.
 Some energy companies offer tariffs specifically for EV drivers.
-The Energy Saving trust provides some tips on how to save money on charging your electric vehicle at home.
+The Energy Saving trust provides some tips on how to save money on charging your EV at home.

 Public charging network

-Chargepoints vary as to how quickly they can charge an electric vehicle.
+Chargepoints vary as to how quickly they can charge an EV.

-- Rapid chargepoints are the quickest way to recharge a vehicle, typically recharging a vehicle to 80% in around 30 minutes.
+- Rapid chargepoints are the quickest way to recharge a vehicle, recharging to 80% in around 30 minutes.
 However, rapid chargepoints are the most expensive to use (similar to expensive petrol or diesel fuel at motorway services), and they cannot be installed at home.

 - Slow chargepoints are often the cheapest to use and are suitable when vehicles are parked for several hours, such as during working hours or overnight.